 The river lost her magical presence as a beautiful goddess of love, bringing new life to everything she touched.
 Fire ceased to be a guardian and warrior who kept the world moving, and a catalyst for transformation.
 Lightning was no longer respected as one of the most powerful forces on earth.
 The harvest celebrations ceased, sun and moon cycles were ignored, and the healing leaves that lay hidden in the woods were forgotten.

 What Can We Do Now?

 To save our planet I really believe we must rekindle our relationship with the natural world.
 We can love and support the rivers, plains, forests, meadows and sandy beaches, through our actions and care.
 And we can reawaken sacred ways of relating to the divine energies, the powerful life force, that flows through each of these natural wonders.
 We can rediscover the ways that Fire, Earth, Water and Air run through our own lives and how essential they are to our own health and vitality.

-Many of the world’s most renowned ancient cultures recognized the divine forces that permeated the natural world.
+Many of the world’s pre-colonial cultures recognized the divine forces that permeated the natural world.
 They prayed at shrines and sacred spots, appealing to the elemental forces for support.
 They offered their gratitude and recognition to keep our exchange of resources in balance.
 People understood that our existence is not separate from these forces of nature but rather intimately intertwined with them.

 Fire, Earth, Water and Air are a part of us, each representing a different aspect of our self.
 When we carry them in harmony we feel balanced.
 When the Elements within are out of balance we can feel the effects of the fires, earthquakes, hurricanes, floods and tornados in both our inner and outer lives.